-Deanna Parker serves as the Program Coordinator for both the Entrepreneurship Bootcamp for Veterans with Disabilities (EBV) and Veteran Women Igniting the Spirit of Entrepreneurship (V-WISE) Programs.
+Deanna Parker serves as the Program Manager for both the Entrepreneurship Bootcamp for Veterans with Disabilities (EBV) and Veteran Women Igniting the Spirit of Entrepreneurship (V-WISE) Programs.

 A U.S. Marine Corps veteran, Parker served 4 years on active duty as a Non-Commissioned Officer at Camp Lejeune, NC.
 She was the Legal Chief for Combat Logistics Regiment-27, 2nd Marine Logistics Group, and then moved on to deploy with Combat Logistics Battalion–26, 26th Marine Expedition Unit.
 There she held the role of Dispatch Chief for Transportation Company during Operation Enduring Freedom and Operation Odyssey Dawn.